-The project is scheduled to run for three years and will be conducted in two phases:
+The project ran for three years and was conducted in two phases:

-Czech Republic, France, Germany, Hungary, Italy, Japan, Norway, Republic of Korea, Spain, Sweden, Switzerland, United Kingdom, United States.
+Czech Republic, France, Germany, Hungary, Italy, Japan, Norway, Korea, Spain, Sweden, Switzerland, the United Kingdom and the United States.

 Last updated: 16 December 2013